 Division 12: New Kent, Toano, Gloucester, Northern Neck-Kilmarnock, Middlesex Saluda, Colonial Capital, Williamsburg, Mathews

-Division 13: Old Point Hampton, City Center Newport News, Denbigh, Poquoson, Mercury 64, Carrollton, Smithfield, Greater Hilton, Grafton
+Division 13: Old Point Hampton, City Center Newport News, Denbigh, Poquoson, Mercury 64, Carrollton, Smithfield, Greater Hilton, Grafton, Kiln Creek

 Division 14: Great Bridge-Chesapeake, Oceanview Beach, Lynnhaven, Suffolk, Churchland, Virginia Beach Town Center, Portsmouth, Virginia Beach, Norfolk, Chesapeake